mjopenglsdl/small3d/BUILDING.md

 Unzip the GLEW and GLM archives.
 For GLEW, copy the .lib files from *lib/Release/Win32* to *small3d/deps/lib*, and the *GL* directory from include to *small3d/deps/include*.
 Also copy *bin/Release/Win32/glew32.dll* to *small3d/deps/bin*.
 For GLM, copy the *glm* directory from within the other *glm* directory to *small3d/deps/include* (there are no binaries/libraries).
 Finally, for FreeType, copy all the contents of the include directory to *small3d/deps/include*, *lib/freetype.lib* to *small3d/deps/lib* and *bin/freetype6.dll* to *small3d/deps/bin*.

 #### Build small3d
 Create a directory inside *small3d*, called *build*.
-Then build the solution:
+Then, if you are using SDL2, build the solution like this:

     cd build
     cmake ..
+    cmake --build .

+For building with GLFW, things are a little different:

+	cd build
+	cmake -DWITH_GLFW=1 ..
 	cmake --build .

 The above mentioned steps are for a 32-bit debug build.
 With the appropriate modifications and using 64-bit dependencies, a 64-bit build can be produced.
 The unit tests can be run by executing *small3dTest.exe* in *build/bin*.